locationtech/geomesa/docs/tutorials/geomesa-blobstore-exif.rst

       geomesa-$VERSION/dist/handlers/geomesa-blobstore-exif-handler-$VERSION.jar \
       -C /path/to/tomcat/webapps/geoserver/WEB-INF/lib/

-If you are using GeoServer's built in Jetty web server:
+To deploy the EXIF FileHandler if you are using GeoServer's built in Jetty web server:

 .. code-block:: bash